shinpark3/WC_master/README.md

 ```

 ## Tests
-Run 'Unittests for monthly_WC_test.tTestPivotTables' in PyCharm
+Run 'Unittests for monthly_WC_test.TestPivotTables' in PyCharm

 ## PySpark
 Use pyspark dataframe to manipulate the data instead of pandas dataframe.